 Some people apply German chamomile directly to the skin for hemorrhoids

-soreness; leg ulcers; allergic skin irritation; and bacterial skin diseases, including those of the mouth and gums.
+soreness; leg ulcers; pressure ulcers; allergic skin irritation; and bacterial skin diseases, including those of the mouth and gums.
 It is also used on the skin for treating or preventing damage to the inside of the mouth caused by chemotherapy

 In foods and beverages